zaptst/zap/README.md

 structured information.

-**ZAP** is a new reporting format that tries to get the best of both systems, it contains well structured information about tests and can be streamed and parsed very easily.
+**ZAP** is a new reporting format that tries to get the best of both systems, it contains well structured information about results and can be streamed and parsed very easily.

 #### Goals

-- **Streaming:** Allow test frameworks to report test information to consumers in real time as tests execute.
+- **Streaming:** Allow developer tools to report test information to consumers in real time as tests execute.
-- **Concurrency:** Allow tests to be run concurrently across threads or processes and allow interweaving of events in output.
+- **Concurrency:** Allow tools to be run concurrently across threads or processes and allow interweaving of events in output.
 - **Structured:** Use a well-defined structure that is easy to parse and understand with lots of information.
-- **Extensible:** Have a clear way of adding additional information to test output that is still meets the above goals.
 - **Definitive:** At any given point, it should be clear what state things are
   in: "Passing" or "Failing".
 When a completion state is given, it should not change.
+- **Extensible:** Have a clear way of adding additional information to output that is still meets the above goals.

 #### Non-goals